RS1 Maps

 In the following links you can find more WMS (and other types) services that you can use:

-Annex 2: Libraries used on the page
+Appendix 2: Libraries used on the page

-Annex 3: Community bookmark lists
+Appendix 3: Community bookmark lists

 If you have created a bookmark list that you think might be useful to others, you can contact me to add it to this section.
 Remember that the list has to be in the cloud and be public.